Xie Chen: Early life and education

 Chen received her bachelor's degree in physics from Tsinghua University in 2006 and her Ph.D. in theoretical physics from Massachusetts Institute of Technology in 2012 under the supervision of Isaac Chuang and Xiao-Gang Wen.
 From 2012–2014, Chen was a Miller Research Fellow in University of California, Berkeley.
 In 2014, she joined California Institute of Technology as an assistant professor and in 2017 she was promoted to associate professor.
+She is currently the Eddleman Professor of Theoretical Physics, a position she started in 2024.

 Research

 Chen's research centers on novel phases and phase transitions in quantum condensed matter systems.
-Her major research topics include topological order in strongly correlated systems, dynamics in many-body systems, tensor network representation, and quantum information application.
+Her major research topics include topological order in strongly correlated systems, dynamics in many-body systems, tensor network representation, fault tolerant quantum computation, speech recognition, quantum simulation, and quantum information application.